 How to Serve Beet Juice

-Beet juice can also be served with ice for a perfect summer drink.
+You can also serve it with ice for a perfect summer drink.
 For food pairings, here are some options that I enjoy with my beet juice:

 Garnish the beet juice with lemon, chia seeds, ginger, cucumber, mint, parsley, and other fruits or herbs for extra flavorful results!